Eating and shopping your way around the Gold Coast’s best restaurants and boutiques can be thirsty work.

 Mr P.P.’s Deli & Rooftop | Southport

-Southport’s OG watering hole, loved for its Wednesday trivia nights, thirst-quenching craft beer selection, board games, live acoustics, relaxed vibe and cheeky antics—Not Tonight is returning soon with an all-new look, including a new name AND a rooftop bar.
-Hola!
+Southport’s OG watering hole, loved for its Wednesday trivia nights, thirst-quenching craft beer selection, board games, live acoustics, relaxed vibe and cheeky antics.
+And you can't go past their rooftop bar for some seriously good vibes.

 The Island Rooftop | Surfers Paradise